ajsteinmetz/magnetic-dipole-moment/README.md

 - https://arxiv.org/abs/1811.06233

 ## license
-Copyright (2019) by Springer Nature.
+Copyright © 2019 by Springer Nature.

+Reprinted with kind permission of The European Physical Journal (EPJ)